Coal Research Establishment (CRE), Stoke Orchard,

 move about within a bed with a fairly well defined surface.

 A fluidised bed of solids behaves in many ways like a liquid and has important characteristics:

-Fluidised bed combustion (FBC) makes use of a fluidised bed of inert particles, by the burning of fuel, usually (but certainly not exclusively) solid fuel e.g coal, within the fluidised solids.
+Fluidised bed combustion (FBC) makes use of a fluidised bed of inert particles by the burning of fuel, usually (but certainly not exclusively) solid fuel e.g coal or biomass, within the fluidised solids.
 The fluidised solids dissipate and distribute the heat from the burning fuel particles such that the fluidised particles are virtually at a uniform temperature, both vertically and horizontally, everywhere within the bed.
 A typical fluidised combustion bed temperature is 850-900ºC.
 This uniformity usefully enables the combustion temperature to be confidently measured and controlled, such that some of the worst effects of conventional 'grate' combustion can be avoided.
 The fluidised bed also provides a high heat transfer rate to cooling surfaces e.g. boiler tubes, immersed within it.
-This provides means to reduce the size, and potentilaly the cost, of heat transfer equipment that uses solid fuel as its heat source.
+This provides means to reduce the size, and potentially the cost, of heat transfer equipment that uses solid fuel as its heat source.
 There are also potential environmental benefits from the use of FBC.

 Fluidisation of solids

 b) Granular solids remain in layers when one is poured on to another (left), but rapid mixing occurs on fluidisation (right).

 c) A bed of stationary particles supports objects whatever their density (left).
 On fluidisation, an object of lower density (the green ball) floats while the higher density (red ball) sinks.